 Why report insurance fraud?

-Reporting insurance fraud is difficult, especially if it is only suspicion.
-Nevertheless, it is always wise to report a suspicion.
-What many people do not realize is that they themselves bear the brunt of insurance fraud.
-Indeed, the more fraud is committed, the more insurance premiums rise.
-So it is often the honest consumer who helps pay for insurance fraud.
-We explain here where you can report insurance fraud.
+Reporting insurance fraud can be difficult, especially when it’s just a suspicion.
+Still, it’s always wise to report any suspicions.
+What many people don’t realize is that they themselves are the ones who end up paying the price for insurance fraud.
+The fact is, the more fraud that’s committed, the more insurance premiums rise.
+So it’s often the honest consumer who ends up helping to pay for insurance fraud.
+Here, we explain where you can report insurance fraud.

 Where can I report insurance fraud?

-If you prefer not to make the report in person, you can also do so anonymously.
-You do not have to give your name and remain anonymous.
-You can report insurance fraud by sending an e-mail to [email protected] or by calling 070-333 85 00.
+If you’d rather not report it in person, you can also do so anonymously.
+You won’t have to give your name and will remain anonymous.
+You can report insurance fraud by sending an email to [email protected]or by calling 070-333 85 00.

 What types of insurance fraud can I report?

 You can report all types of insurance fraud.
-There are also some forms that you may not immediately recognize as insurance fraud, so we will briefly explain them below:
+There are also a number of forms that you might not immediately recognize as insurance fraud, so we’ll explain them below:

 Insurance fraud when applying for insurance

-Knowingly lying or concealing information on an insurance application is a form of insurance fraud.
-For example, by not answering the insurer's underwriting questions honestly.
-You will often be asked if your insurance has ever been cancelled or denied by an insurer, if you have ever been disqualified from driving, and if you have a criminal history.
+Deliberately lying or withholding information on an insurance application constitutes insurance fraud.
+For example, by not answering the insurer’s underwriting questions honestly.
+You are often asked whether your insurance has ever been canceled or declined by an insurer, whether you have ever had your driver’s license revoked, and whether you have a criminal record.
 The insurer expects you to answer truthfully.
-Therefore, if you do not, you are committing insurance fraud.
+If you do not, you are committing insurance fraud.

 Claiming more damages than actually suffered

-Communicating false facts to the insurer.
-For example, exaggerating the actual damage or number of items stolen so that the insurer pays a higher claim.
-Insurers call this opportunistic fraudsters.
+Providing false information to the insurer.
+For example, by exaggerating the actual damage or the number of items stolen, so that the insurer pays out a higher claim.
+Insurers refer to these as opportunistic fraudsters.
 People who take advantage of the situation to benefit themselves.
-For example, if their home has been broken into, they claim an extra laptop, iPad or expensive television they didn't own at all.
+For example, if their home has been burglarized, they might claim an extra laptop, iPad, or expensive television that they didn’t actually own.

 Pretending injury or distorting facts